stevekramercellist/cellist/gallery.md

    description="Tradition.
 And for generations to come." %}

 {% include gimage.html url="/images/photos/picture-5.jpg"
    description="An artistic collaboration with one of my dear friends, violinist Raymond Taylor who passed away in 2020 during the global pandemic heist titled: Covid.
 A brother to me who knew Ivan Galamian and Frank Sinatra.
 The photo was made following an amazing World War II commemoration event.
 A dozen Soviet hero’s of WWII were honored.
 It is certainly one of the most honorable moments in my life.
-My grandfather on my mother’s side was also a World War II hero, wounded three times and a survivor of "The Battle of Berlin"." %}
+My grandfather on my mother’s side was also a World War II hero, wounded three times and a survivor of 'The Battle of Berlin'." %}

 {% include gimage.html url="/images/photos/stevedudamel.jpg"
 description="Steve Kramer arranging visits of open rehearsals and concerts for students of all ages.
 Seen here with Maestro Dudamel following a rehearsal with the Simón Bolívar Youth Orchestra in Carnegie Hall.
 Accompanied by young budding cello students and composers from the Juilliard School of Music, New York City." %}